Generic Inference on Quantile and Quantile Effect Functions for Discrete Outcomes: Introduction

-The classical models for discrete outcomes such as Poisson, Cox proportional hazard or ordered response models are highly parametrized.
-These models have the advantage of being parsimonious in terms of parameters and easy to interpret.
-However, they impose strong homogeneity restrictions on the effects of the covariates.
-For instance, if a covariate increases the average outcome, then it must increase all the quantiles of the outcome distribution.
-Moreover, Poisson models imply a restrictive single crossing property on the sign of the estimated probability effects \citep{winkelmann06}.
-These limitations are avoided by the distribution regression (DR) method (e.g., \citet{williams1972analysis}, \citet{foresiperacchi95}, \citet{rothe2013testing}, and \citet{chernozhukov+13inference}, which we employ in our paper.
-DR is a comprehensive tool for modeling and estimating the entire conditional distribution of any type of outcome (discrete, continuous, or mixed).
-DR allows the covariates to affect differently the outcome at different points of the distribution and encompasses the classical parametric models as special cases.
 The cost of this flexibility is that the DR parameters can be hard to interpret because they do not correspond to QEs.
 To overcome this problem, we propose to report QEs computed as differences between the QFs of counterfactual distributions estimated by DR in conjunction with confidence bands constructed using our projection method.
 These one-dimensional functions provide an intuitive summary of the effects of the covariates.
-We argue that this combination of our generic procedure with the DR model provides a comprehensive and practical approach for estimation QFs and QE functions with discrete data.
+We argue that this combination of our generic procedure with the DR model provides a comprehensive and practical approach for estimating QFs and QE functions with discrete data that can be utilized for causal inference.
 While we focus on DR in this paper, we emphasize that our method also combines well with classical parametric models such as Poisson, Cox proportional hazard and ordered response regression models.
 To the best of out knowledge, there is no inference method available to construct valid QF-bands and QE-bands even in these simple models.
 In addition, our method works in conjunction with more recent inference approaches for DFs with potentially discrete data.
 Examples include \citet{frandsen2012rdd}, \citet{donald2014estimation}, \citet{hsu2015estimation}, and \citet{belloni2017program}.